Annie Proulx: Writing career and recognition

-Starting as a journalist, her first published work of fiction is "The Customs Lounge", a science fiction story published in the September 1963 issue of If, under the byline "E.A.
-Proulx".
+Starting as a journalist, her first published work of fiction was "The Customs Lounge", a science fiction story published in the September 1963 issue of If, under the byline "E. A. Proulx".

 A year later, her science fiction story "All the Pretty Little Horses" appeared in the teen magazine Seventeen in June 1964.
-She subsequently published stories in Esquire magazine and Gray's Sporting Journal in the late 1970s, eventually publishing her first collection in 1988 and her first novel in 1992.
-She was awarded a NEA fellowship in 1992 and a Guggenheim fellowship in 1993.
+She subsequently published stories in Esquire magazine and Gray's Sporting Journal in the late 1970s, as well as how-to manuals for cooking and gardening.
+Proulx published her first short-story collection, Heart Songs, in 1988 and her first novel, Postcards, in 1992.
+She was the first woman to receive the PEN/Faulkner Award, which was awarded to Postcards.
+She was awarded a NEA fellowship and a Guggenheim fellowship in 1992.
+Her 1993 novel The Shipping News was adapted into a 2001 film.
+Set in Newfoundland yet written by someone "from away" (not from Newfoundland), the novel stresses the vicarious quality of Proulx' writing.